 Our aim at St Catherine's Primary School is for all children to become fluent readers and develop a passion for reading.
-We use engaging texts with the whole class across the school, from Nursery to Year 6 so the children become enthusiastic about reading, enhance and develop their vocabulary, and to inspire their writing.
+We use engaging texts with the whole class across the school, from Pre-School to Year 6 so the children become enthusiastic about reading, enhance and develop their vocabulary, and to inspire their writing.
 We aim to teach reading to children through phonics, using pictorial clues and through their understanding of the text they are reading.
 Children are heard to read on a one to one basis, in small groups and in KS2 the children read alongside the whole class.
-We use the Oxford Reading Tree scheme which we supplement with a wide variety of texts from the following schemes: Fireflies, Project X, Treetops and Snapdragons.
+We use the Read, Write Inc phonics scheme which we supplement with a wide variety of texts from the following schemes: Oxford Reading Tree, Fireflies, Project X, Treetops and Snapdragons.

 Writing at St Catherine's Primary School

 The use of engaging, relevant and high quality texts is central to our writing curriculum.
 These act as stimuli for children to develop and explore their writing skills.
 Children write for purpose wherever possible, on a theme linked to the topic.
 Teacher-led activities show children how to plan, draft, rehearse and edit texts preparing them to write ambitiously.
 Children learn how to debate and present: to reason and justify their answers.
 Grammar is integrated into our English curriculum and is taught discretely and in context.

 We strive to ensure all children become fluent and enthusiastic readers by the end of Key Stage One.
 Phonics is the beginning of children’s body of knowledge, skills and understanding that are an essential part of learning to read and write.